NagaChiang/entity-tween/README.md

 ### Checking State

 `TweenStateSystem` iterates all `TweenState` components checking if they're about to be looped, ping-ponged or destroyed.
-When `TweenState.LoopCount == 0` after being updated means it should be looped infinitely, while `TweenState.LoopCount == 255` means it's pending destroyed by `TweenDestroySystem` later.
+The tween will loop infinitely when its `TweenState.LoopCount == 0`; however, if it just ticked to 0 from 1, the system will mark it as pending destroy with `TweenDestroyCommand`;

 ### Destroying